 This differs from most representations comparing the look of focal lengths because the distance between the camera and the subject has not changed at all.
 At 18mm we get this sense of great expanse while at 300mm, we get the feeling of a tight scene.
 In the 300mm shot, it looks like the trees are right up behind the barn.
 In the 18mm shot, the front fence looks like it is miles away from the barn.
 The illusion of space or lack thereof is in your mind.
 If you were to zoom in to the 18mm image, you would find that the apparent distance between the barn and the trees behind it is EXACTLY the same as what we see at 300mm when the camera to subject distance does not change.
 Yet, one image feels expansive and the other feels a bit crowded.
 Thus no focal length actually records subjects at different distances from each other when they are static, but they do create this illusion based on field of view.

 More often, different focal lengths are demonstrated where the subject size in the frame does not change when the focal length changes.
 Call this the “reverse zoom” effect.
 This image, courtesy of johncarnessalli.com gives us a great example of what I am speaking of.
 The photographer changes the camera to subject distance with each change in focal length to maintain consistent frame coverage.
 Starting at 24mm and up through 70mm, the camera to subject distance is so tight, we see perspective exaggeration of the face making the nose look bigger.
 It’s not flattering or subject pleasing.
+Particularly when it comes to shots such as corporate headshot photos that are going to be on display to the public, you want to make your subjects look the best that they can.
 To me, even 70mm is too short, I prefer headshots with nothing shorter than a 100mm on a full frame.
 You are the artist you get to decide, but I cringe whenever I hear anyone refer to a 50mm as a portrait lens.
 It’s not.
 Move along.

 If we shoot a portrait of a person where the head fills the frame with an ultrawide, the lens must be so close that we get the sense of stretching because of the way the vanishing point is created.
 The photo is unflattering having an enormous nose on a narrow receding elliptical head.
 Move up to 200mm and keep the head size the in the frame identical and now the face looks flattened with the eye orbits and ears seemingly closer to the front of the nose.
 While often characterized as perspective compression it is not, we are simply leveraging the field of view and subject distance to alter the perception of the viewer.
 It’s another illusion because people’s faces do not change dimension depending on camera lens focal length, but APPEAR to depending on focal length and distance from the lens to the subject.